Costa Rica Global Business Entities Guide Costa Rica Corporation - Sociedad Anónima (S.A.)

 Are there any additional formal requirements required for the transfer of ownership (notary, approvals, stamping, filings, corporate records)?

-The transfer must be inscribed in the Book of Registry of Shareholder which is a private record.
+The transfer must be inscribed in the Shareholders Registry Book which is a private record.

 Are there any applicable stamp duties imposed when transferring ownership interests?